• Skip to main content

 3. The Happy Runner– David Roche and Megan Roche

-Last winter Laura recommended this book, and I started reading it right away.
-I’m embarrassed to say I didn’t finish it until August.
-Not because it wasn’t a good book, but just because of life.
-This is a mix or stories, motivation, encouragement, and really great training information.
+A few years ago Laura recommended this book, and I started reading it right away.
+This is a mix of stories, motivation, encouragement, and really great training information.

 4. Run Faster from the 5k to the Marathon– Brad Hudson and Matt Fitzgerald